protocolbuffers/protocolbuffers.github.io/content/programming-guides/dos-donts.md

 used outside your immediate team, consider putting them in their own file with no dependencies.
 Then it's easy for anyone to use those types without introducing the transitive dependencies in your other proto files.

-<a id="do-reserve-tag-numbers-for-deleted-fields"></a>

-## **Do** Reserve Tag Numbers for Deleted Fields {#reserve-tag-numbers}

-When you delete a field that's no longer used, reserve its tag number so that no one accidentally re-uses it in the future.
-Just `reserved 2, 3;` is enough.
-No type required (lets you trim dependencies!).
-You can also reserve names to avoid recycling now-deleted field names: `reserved "foo", "bar";`.

-<a id="do-reserve-numbers-for-deleted-enum-values"></a>

-## **Do** Reserve Numbers for Deleted Enum Values {#reserve-deleted-numbers}

-When you delete an enum value that's no longer used, reserve its number so that no one accidentally re-uses it in the future.
-Just `reserved 2, 3;` is enough.
-You can also reserve names to avoid recycling now-deleted value names: `reserved "FOO", "BAR";`.

 <a id="dont-change-the-default-value-of-a-field"></a>